 - The first layer is in DMZ, with an API firewall to execute basic security mechanisms like checking the message size, SQL injections, and any security based on the HTTP layer, blocking intruders early.
 Then forward the message to the second layer.

-- The second layer is in LAN with advanced security mechanisms on the content of data.
+- The second layer is in LAN with advanced security mechanisms on data content.

 12. API Gateway (API Management)

 Gateway to heaven.
 All the above mechanisms are long to implement and maintain.
-Instead of reinventing the wheel, you should opt for a mature and performant API Management solution with all these options to save your money, time and resources, and increase your time to market.
+Instead of reinventing the wheel, you should opt for a mature and high-performing API Management solution with all these options to save your money, time, and resources and increase your time to market.
 An API Gateway will help you secure, control, and monitor your traffic.

-In addition to helping you secure your APIs easily, an API Management solution will help you make sense of your API data, to take technical and business decisions: the key to success!
+In addition to helping you secure your APIs easily, an API Management solution will help you make sense of your API data to make technical and business decisions: the key to success!